API Reference

 }'bash

-Scrape a protected site with challenge solving (residential proxy, 10 credits):
+Scrape a protected site with challenge solving (residential proxy):

 curl -X POST https://api.sessemi.com/scrape \